Christopher Faust

 Christopher Faust (born 4 December 1968 in Frankfurt/Main, known as Chris Faust) is a German hockey coach and trainer.
 He was able to achieve various national and internal successes with several teams.

 After graduating from secondary school, he underwent a commercial education to become a professional of trade and commerce (IHK).
 In addition, he is a state-licensed trainer of the German Olympic Sports Confederation (DOSB as well as sports and association manager (IHK).
 Before taking up the coaching job, he has worked with Nestlé Deutschland for 10 years.
 In 2015 he began working as a speaker.
 Together with author Sabine Hahn, he has published the first volume of the children book series "Die Hockey-Kids" (ISBN 978-3-94-0877-28-4) in the Casimir Verlag.
+At times Chris Faust was part of the field hockey podcast “Schusskreis” of the Deutsche Hockey Zeitung.
+Since November 2023, he has been a permanent member of the leading German field hockey podcast “Viertelpause”, which is produced by the Berlin-based media agency Upchoice.
+Every week, he discusses the most exciting topics in the world of field hockey with his fellow presenters and journalists Sören Wolke and Tim Schäflein.

 Sporting career

 As a player

 Starting in 1972, he picked up his first hockey stick at the age of 4, first playing for Eintracht Frankfurt, then from 1978 on he played for SC SAFO Frankfurt (Frankfurter Sportclub Sachsenhausen Forsthausstraße).
 He was a member of the Hesse youth state team and participated in many Southern German and German championships.
 When he was 17, he moved back to Eintracht Frankfurt and played regional league and Bundesliga for the club.
 After two cruciate ligaments and several knee surgeries, he decided to take up the role of the player and coach in the fourth and fifth division as well as a youth team at SKG Frankfurt.

 In 1995, he moved back to Eintracht Frankfurt again and he played one more season in the 2nd Bundesliga and the regional league.
 In addition, he also worked as assistant coach for the women's and men's team.